thiagobmi/clustering/README.md

-- This GIF shows the entire process of clustering given a increasingly number of points:
+- This GIF shows the entire process of clustering given an increasingly number of points:

 ![grafico](https://user-images.githubusercontent.com/118558122/219134302-e03d4c72-2a2d-4667-a496-fdc1c834d8d5.gif)